apache/activemq-artemis/docs/user-manual/en/rest.md

 ### REST Configuration

-The ActiveMQ REST implementation does have some configuration options.
+The Apache ActiveMQ REST implementation does have some configuration options.
 These are configured via XML configuration file that must be in your WEB-INF/classes directory.
 You must set the web.xml context-param `rest.messaging.config.file` to specify the name of the configuration